Dominik LANGE

 Nothing can technologically stop these missiles at these high flight speeds...

-It may have nothing to do with Robert Vincent Bernier, but a certain aeronautical engineer has his beginnings in career, named Jean Pierre Petit, then director of research at the CNRS, had himself developed his own research in MHD, credits that were suspended by the French state in the 1980s, considering that his research was too expensive and led nowhere!
+It may have nothing to do with Robert Vincent Bernier, but a certain aeronautical engineer at the beginning of his career, named Jean Pierre Petit, then research director at the CNRS, had himself developed his own research in MHD, credits that were suspended by the French state in the 1980s, considering that his research was too expensive and led nowhere !

 At present, it is Russia that possesses this global geostrategic supremacy...